Universal Algebraic Methods for Constraint Satisfaction Problems

 We summarize these computations in the following table.

 The crucial point here is that every member of $\sansS(\bA_i)$ has a unique minimal absorbing subalgebra.

+We make one more observation.
+Let $i<7$ and let $h$ be an automorphism of $\bA_i$.
+Then $h(0)=0$.
+This holds because $\{1,2,3\}$ must be preserved by $h$, as it is the unique 3-element subalgebra.
+Of course since \slt has no nontrivial automorphisms, $h(0)=0$ also holds in that algebra.

 We now proceed to argue that each algebra from Figure~\ref{fig:simple7} is tractable.
-Following Definition~\ref{def:csp}, let $\sI=\<\sV, \sA, \sS, \sR\>$ be an instance of $\CSP(\bA_i)$, for some $i<7$.
-We have $\sA=(\bC_0, \bC_1,\dots,\bC_{n-1})$, in which each $\bC_i$ is a subalgebra of $\bA_i$, and $\sR=(R_0,\dots,R_{J-1})$ is a list of subdirect products of the various $\bC_k$'s.
+Following Definition~\ref{def:csp}, let $\sI=\langle \sV, \sA, \sS, \sR\rangle $ be an instance of $\CSP(\bA_i)$, for some $i<7$.
+We shall simply write $\bA$ instead of $\bA_i$.
+We have $\sA=(\bC_0, \bC_1,\dots,\bC_{n-1})$, in which each $\bC_i$ is a subalgebra of $\bA$, and $\sR=(R_0,\dots,R_{J-1})$ is a list of subdirect products of the various $\bC_k$'s.
 We must show that there is an algorithm that determines, in polynomial time, whether this instance has a solution.
 For this we will use Corollary~\ref{cor:RT-cor-gen}.